openstack-k8s-operators/os-diff/README.md

   UserKnownHostsFile /dev/null
 ```

-Note: You will have to set the IdentityFile key in the file in order to get a fully working acces:
+Note: You will have to set the IdentityFile key in the file in order to get full working acces:

 ```
 Host standalone